Orbit spaces of equivariantly formal torus actions of complexity one: Actions of complexity in general position

 The $\Qo$-version of the proposition follows the same lines, since we only used ABFP-sequence, which is exact over $\Qo$ if disconnected stabilizers are allowed. \end{proof}

 As a corollary, we obtain a proof of Theorem~\ref{thmEqFormImpliesSphere}.

-\begin{proof}[Proof of Theorem~\ref{thmEqFormImpliesSphere}] If a torus $T^{n-1}$ acts on $X^{2n}$ in general position, then, according to \cite{AyzCompl} all proper face submanifolds carry an action of complexity zero (also see Lemma~\ref{lemJgenForFace} below).
+\begin{proof}[Proof of Theorem~\ref{thmEqFormImpliesSphere}] If a torus $T^{n-1}$ acts on an orientable manifold $X^{2n}$ in general position, then, according to \cite{AyzCompl} all proper face submanifolds carry an action of complexity zero (also see Lemma~\ref{lemJgenForFace} below).
 Therefore, Proposition~\ref{propAcyclicity} applies.
-Now, the orbit space $Q$ is a closed topological manifold of dimension $(n+1)$, by \cite[Thm.2.10]{AyzCompl}, and it is $n$-acyclic, hence it is a homology sphere. \end{proof}
+Now, the orbit space $Q$ is a closed topological manifold of dimension $(n+1)$ by~\cite[Thm.2.10]{AyzCompl}, while the subspace $Q_{n-2}$ has dimension $n-2$.
+We have $H_{n+1}^c(Q)\cong H_{n+1}^c(Q\setminus Q_{n-2})$, and the latter group is nonzero since $Q^{\af}=Q\setminus Q_{n-2}$ is orientable by Lemma~\ref{lemOrientability}.
+The $(n+1)$-dimensional closed orientable manifold $Q$ is $n$-acyclic by Proposition~\ref{propAcyclicity}.
+Hence $Q$ is a homology sphere by Poincar\'{e}--Lefschetz duality. \end{proof}